If you are having problems getting your scans to start or complete then here are instructions for some basic debugging steps.

 Details about the debugging steps above

 Wordfence scans run for a few seconds up to several minutes.
-Most web servers don’t allow processes that run for several minutes.
-So the way we get around that is that we start a scan, and then after “Maximum execution time for each scan stage” we pause the scan and launch another process and pick up where we left off.
-We try to auto-detect what the max execution time should be for your server, but sometimes we get it wrong.
-So we’ve added this advanced config parameter to allow you to tell us how long a process should be allowed to run on your server.
+Most web servers do not allow processes that run for several minutes.
+The way that we overcome this problem is that we start a scan, and then after the time value set for “Maximum execution time for each scan stage” we pause the scan and launch another scan process to continue the scan.
+We try to auto-detect what the “max_execution_time” is for your server, but sometimes the detected value may be incorrect.
+So we have added this advanced configuration option to allow you to tell Wordfence how long a scan fork process should be allowed to run on your server.

 Handling memory errors